margo/specification/system-design/specification/identity/identity-security-considerations.md

 MIAF assumes an adversarial network and the possibility of a compromised individual device or service.
 Its goals are to preserve identity integrity and minimize blast radius; protecting the private keys those identities rest on is the responsibility of the deployment rather than provided by the framework.

 This section is scoped to identity.
-For each threat it states the mitigation MIAF relies on, with the concrete rules in the linked sections.
+For each threat, it describes the mitigation that MIAF relies on, along with links to the specific rules.
 Some mitigations are normative framework requirements; others are residual risks carried by the operator's deployment.

 ## Framework Threats